lmcrean/lauriecrean_v3/docs/README.md

 <img src="http://lauriecrean.dev/docs/banner.png" alt="banner"></img>

 Welcome to my portfolio website!
 On this page you will find a guide to my selected projects that demonstrate my skills in full-stack, frontend and backend development.
+All projects are developed with a focus on agile Many projects are deployed in iterations, with improved tech stack solutions over time, in which case the latest version is included at the top.

 ***
 <div style="display: none;">